AdobeDocs/analytics-platform.en/help/use-cases/data-ingestion/ingest-aep-segments.md

 ### Create a schema and dataset

-To use the transformed JSON as exported audience in Customer Journey Analytics, you need to create a dedicated schema.
+To use the transformed JSON as exported audience data in Customer Journey Analytics, you need to create a dedicated schema.

 +++ Create schema